Implement a public interest disclosure management program

 - explain how the entity will assess PIDs, communicate with disclosers and keep records

-- give information about the support and protections available to disclosers, and in particular about how confidentiality will be managed
+- give information about the support and protections available to disclosers, particularly how confidentiality will be managed

 - link to other relevant policies and procedures